INDUSTRY LEADER

 Construction

-• Build access roads to bring in construction equipment;
+- Building access roads to bring in construction equipment;

-• Install underground electric cables beside the access roads;
+- Installing underground electric cables beside the access roads;

-• Pour wind turbine foundations;
+- Pouring wind turbine foundations;

-• Construct a substation, and an operations and maintenance building;
+- Constructing a substation, and an operations and maintenance building;

-• Bring in turbine equipment;
+- Bringing in turbine equipment;

-• Use cranes to erect the turbines; and
+- Using cranes to erect the turbines; and

-• Test and commission the completed turbines.
+- Testing and commissioning the completed turbines.

 Ready For Operations